Minneapolis Metro Ankle Injury Lawyer

 Your ankle is responsible for holding up the weight of your body.
 When one hurts their ankle, he is often left with intense pain as well as an inability to walk for a period of time.
 This can negatively affect your everyday life, making it hard, if not impossible, to work, to run around with the kids and to do normal daily chores such as cooking and cleaning.
-If you have suffered an ankle injury due to someone else’s negligence, then McEwen & Kestner, PLLC can help you get the financial compensation you need to recover and move on from this accident.
+If you have suffered an ankle injury in the Twin Cities and surrounding areas due to someone else’s negligence, then McEwen & Kestner, PLLC can help you get the financial compensation you need to recover and move on from your accident.

 There are seven bones in the ankle.
 If any of these bones are cracked, broken or fractured, you will most likely need x-rays to confirm the injury as well as expensive surgery to correct the problem.
 Your ankle is a delicate part of the body that requires precise attention from a specialist.
 You may need to wait several weeks for the surgery and, if the surgeon is off by even a fraction of a millimeter, you may face life-long problems including swelling, pain, inability to walk or run, inability to wear shoes, problems working and arthritis.

 At McEwen & Kestner, our experienced personal injury lawyers handle all ankle and other foot injuries caused by someone else’s negligence.

 Some of the more common ankle fracture cases we handle include:

 - Trimalleolar fractures

 Trimalleolar fractures most commonly occur during intense impact, usually caused by a car or truck accident.
 A trimalleolar fracture is any fracture to the end of the fibula (the lateral malleolus), the end of the medial tibia (the medial malleolus) and the distal tibia (the posterior malleolus).
 In addition to extreme pain you may also develop nerve damage, blood vessel damage and arthritis due to this ankle injury.

 Talus Bone Injuries